TeamJeeves/Jeeves-Bot-Documentation/docs/commands/tools/mute.md

 # Mute Command

-Quickly mute all the chatter boxes in the channel with you.
+Quickly mute all the chatterboxes in the channel with you.

 **Aliases:** `mute`